 Your claim will not be accepted if the required information is not provided.
 You can use the "Flexible Spending Account Health Care Reimbursement" form to ensure that your claim submission contains all of the required information.
-Copies of the form are available from Member Services, on Aetna's website (visit the Forms Library on Aetna Navigator), and on the employee intranet site.

 Your HFSA includes a minimum (refer to the Summary of Benefits).
 If your claim for reimbursement is less than the Plan's minimum, the claim will be processed, but reimbursement will not be issued until: